8 Ways to Reduce Gas and Farting

 3. Use an Elimination Diet

 An elimination diet can help you to gain insight into what foods might be causing your gassy symptoms.
 Follow these simple five steps to practice an elimination diet here.
-This process will have you removing common food culprits that trigger gas from your diet followed by their reintroduction to detect for symptoms.
+This process will have you removing common food culprits that trigger gas from your diet followed by their reintroduction to detect symptoms.

 Some of the worst offenders you may wish to begin eliminating from your diet to reduce gas include: (13, 14, 15, 16)

-• FODMAPS (fermentable oligosaccharides, disaccharides, monosaccharides and polyols) such as garlic, legumes, wheat and onions
+• FODMAPS (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols) such as garlic, legumes, wheat, and onions

 • Sulfur-containing vegetables like kale, Brussels sprouts and broccoli